 Choosing a car colour can sometimes be a bit of a tricky process, particularly when you're optioning-up your brand-new car where the colour choices are plentiful.

-Obviously your personal preference is the main thing, but also some things you may not think your choice of colour could affect, like residual value and what your colour choice says about you might be something to consider too.
+Obviously, your personal preference is the main thing, but also some things you may not think your choice of colour could affect, like residual value and what your colour choice says about you, might be things to consider, too.

 Your own personal preference is perhaps the most significant factor to consider when deciding what colour of new or pre-owned vehicle to go for.